 More about the town and some of the restaurants and typical dishes can be found in:

-Is one of the larger towns and is the administrative center of the island.
+One of the larger towns on Naxos, Halki is the administrative center of the island.
 It is in the center of the region for olive cultivation and in previous times enjoyed considerable wealth which is reflected in many of its buildings.

-Is located high on a hill.
+Apiranthos is located high on a hill.
 It is 20 miles (32 kilometers) from Chora town.
 It is a charming village with winding streets.
 Many of the footpaths and houses are made from white marble.
 There are a number of shops, places to eat and some accommodation in this village.
-Well worth a look.
+This makes it well worth a look.

 Other villages to explore include:

 - Agia Anna

 Some of these will be covered in future articles.